GitPointer/java-challenge/README.md

 Then, I [**added caching logic for database calls**] (https://github.com/GitPointer/java-challenge/issues/11) to optimize performance and reduce response times.

-Lastly, I added [**Swagger configuration for API documentation**] (https://github.com/GitPointer/java-challenge/issues/13), which is essential for clear and concise documentation and effective communication and collaboration with team members and stakeholders."
+Lastly, I added [**Swagger configuration for API documentation**] (https://github.com/GitPointer/java-challenge/issues/13), which is essential for clear and concise documentation and effective communication and collaboration with team members and stakeholders.

 Added logging(https://github.com/GitPointer/java-challenge/issues/16)

-"I am working on these open issues (https://github.com/GitPointer/java-challenge/issues/18, https://github.com/GitPointer/java-challenge/issues/17,  and https://github.com/GitPointer/java-challenge/issues/15).
+I am working on these open issues (https://github.com/GitPointer/java-challenge/issues/18, https://github.com/GitPointer/java-challenge/issues/17,  and https://github.com/GitPointer/java-challenge/issues/15).
 Implementing unit tests, containerizing the app, and profiling for the development and production environments are important steps in ensuring the reliability, performance, and maintainability of the system.

-The link, https://github.com/GitPointer/java-challenge/pulse, should provide a summary of the situation regarding the technical assignment.
+The link, https://github.com/GitPointer/java-challenge/pulse/monthly, should provide a summary of the situation regarding the technical assignment.

 -------------------------------------------------------------------------------------------------------------------------------------------------------